s-ball/pyimgren/docs/testing.rst

 Testing pyimgren
 ================

-The pyimgren package comes with a tests directory that tries to keep the code coverage above 90%.
+The :mod:pyimgren package comes with a tests directory that tries to keep the code coverage above 90%.

 To use it, you must first clone the repository, then checkout the most